NI-Measurement-Plug-Ins/pmic-labview/README.md

 Download the latest NI package from the releases section of this repo or add the feed to NI Package Manager to get updates from this repo and other in this community.
 To use the NI Package Manager feeds, refer to this: [Subscribing to package feeds](https://github.com/NI-MeasurementLink-Plug-Ins/package-manager-feeds)

 ## Getting Started
-When you are ready to start using the software, check out [this](docs/help.md).
+When you are ready to start using the software, reference the [getting started documentation](docs/help.md).

 ## Contributing
 Use the instructions in [software development](docs/sw-dev.md) for setting up a development environment and overview of the code.